E-wave112/fincra-node-sdk/README.md

 - Be sure to keep your API Credentials securely in [environment variables](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html).

 ## Available Services exposed by the SDK
-The following methods are available with this SDK
+The following services are available with this SDK

 **1**. [**Business**](#1-business)